Play therapists and educational psychologists endorse the use of fidget toys. They see the following benefits to

 I hope that your child is enjoying school.
 If you have a child that needs fidget toys to get along in school, I’d love to hear what other toys have worked for them, as I feel my range is quite small but I’m not sure what else to add and I’d love some parent’s and teacher’s opinions.
 If the teacher doesn’t mind more noisy fidget toys or ones that move, the following toys might also work for your child:

-If you haven’t already stocked up on some fun stationery for your child, check out this blog post.
+If you haven’t already stocked up on some fun stationery for your child, check out this blog post or, if you are looking for specific toys for children with special needs, you’ll find them here.

 Thanks for reading and supporting my small, Irish business,